cal170530/CIRENS_robots/README.md

 ros2 run agentcontrol_pkg agentcontrol -cm -a 3 7 9

-#This runs consensus mode with agents set: {robot3, robot7, robot9}
+-This runs consensus mode with agents set: {robot3, robot7, robot9}

 ros2 run agentcontrol_pkg agentcontrol -lfm -a 3 7 9 -l 3

-# This runs leader-follower mode with agent set: {robot3, robot7, robot9} and leader set: {robot3}
+-This runs leader-follower mode with agent set: {robot3, robot7, robot9} and leader set: {robot3}

 ros2 run agentcontrol_pkg agentcontrol -lfm -p /agentcontrol_pkg/agentcontrol_pkg/agent_setup.yaml

-# This runs leader-follower mode with the specified agent_setup.yaml path.
+-This runs leader-follower mode with the specified agent_setup.yaml path.

-#options not specified will be set to the default
+-options not specified will be set to the default

 Steps to run teleop.py or analog_teleop.py
 1. pip3 install PyQt6